-The Writing Groups are open to young and more experienced writers who want to share their skills and ideas, receive constructive feedback and discuss their work with like-minded peers, exchange views and listen to experienced and well-established writers and people from the book industry in the UK and Greece.
-Through a combination of workshops, open readings and guest talks, the programme is an attempt to provide young writers with opportunities to enhance their knowledge, develop new skills and foster networking.
+Our Writing Groups are open to young and more experienced writers who wish to work in a supportive and inspiring environment, discuss their work with like-minded peers, give and receive constructive feedback, and listen to experienced, well-established writers and people from the book industry in the UK and Greece.
+The groups work on a peer-to-peer basis.

-Our Fiction Writing Group will explore a number of current key themes in British literature such as gender and sexuality, cultural diversity, ageing, inequality, refugees and asylum seekers, disability, and women and girls.
-Under the guidance and supervision of the moderator, participants will explore how British writers reflect and have shaped these topics.
-Participants will engage with new and more established Greek writers, journalists and publishers face-to-face in workshops, discussions and readings in an effort to communicate with the local creative writing scene.
+Our Fiction Writing Group will explore a number of current key themes in British and Greek literature such as history, gender, co-existence, intercultural dialogue and conflict, inequality, ageing, migration, disability, and feminist issues, as well as the current situation in Europe.
+Under the guidance and supervision of the moderator, participants will exchange views with emerging and more established Greek writers, journalists and publishers, who will share their journey to professional writing, their perspective, knowledge and experience.

 The working language is Greek, but participants should also be able to work in English.

 The Writing Groups will be held at our Athens office.